opcg/rez/README.md

 ##### <blockquote>Should I use nerdvegas/rez or bleeding-rez?</blockquote>

-Rez isn't for everyone, and neither is bleeding-rez.

-- If you've already committed to nerdvegas/rez and have built your pipeline on it, stick with nerdvegas/rez
-- If you've just gotten started using Rez, use bleeding-rez.
+If you need to use Rez on Windows with Python 2 and 3, and prefer a simplified installation procedure via PyPI, then bleeding-rez is for you.

 ##### <blockquote>Why does bleeding-rez exist?</blockquote>

 bleeding-rez started off as a fork from which to make PRs to nerdvegas/rez, but eventually started to diverge.
-Now it's meant as a fire up the butt of the project.
-Competition breeds innovation.
+Now it's meant as a fire up the butt of the project :) Competition breeds innovation.

 ##### <blockquote>Are there any similar projects to bleeding-rez?</blockquote>